-The spaced is adorned with Americana on loan from the collection of Scottsdale real estate entrepreneur Michael Pollack.
+The spaced is adorned with Americana on loan from the collection of Scottsdale real estate entrepreneur, Michael Pollack.
 It includes a Bob’s Big Boy statue, an ASU Devil neon sign, a rocket-shaped gumball machine, a Marilyn Monroe neon sign and a Wurlitzer juke box, among other collectables.

-- Two sets of semi-private areas
+- Diner booths, semi-private meeting areas

 - 2 handheld microphones

 - Reservable conference room for up to 12

 1951 @ SkySong is available for private events and meetings.
 Priority will be given to events that specifically support entrepreneurs or entrepreneurship programs.

 Scottsdale, AZ 85257